gentleman9999/stitchi/docs/decisions/001-notifications.md

     - order.created.artist  (someone placed an order with your design)
     - order.created.fulfillment (order placed)

-3. Retrieve each user's notification preferences.
+3. Retrieve each receiver's notification preferences.
     - User notification preferences are checked to identify the preferred delivery mechanism(s) for the notification (in-app, email, SMS, or a combination of these).

 4. Schedule the notifications.